Youngstown, Ohio: Youngstown State Penguins

 The community has a lengthy tradition of collegiate sports.
-The Youngstown State Penguins compete in the Missouri Valley Football Conference.
-The Penguins, noted participants in FCS (I-AA) football, play their games at Stambaugh Stadium and enjoy one of the more supportive fan bases.
+The Youngstown State Penguins football team competes in the Missouri Valley Football Conference.
+The Penguins, four-time champions in FCS (I-AA) football, play their games at Stambaugh Stadium and enjoy one of the more supportive fan bases.
 All other YSU athletic teams compete in the Horizon League, which does not sponsor football.
 The Youngstown State men and women's basketball teams hold their games at Youngstown State's Beeghly Center.
 The teams average about 2,500 fans per game, a number that rose with a new style of play under former head coach Jerry Slocum.
 In addition, the YSU baseball and softball teams have enjoyed local support and success.
 The baseball team reached the NCAA super-regionals in 2005, and the softball team did so in 2006.